stefanazzz/FD3D/README.md

 ==========================
 ![animated wavefield plot](./Figures/output_all.gif)

+A 3D finite differences code for elastic wave propagation.
+Uses a staggered grid in the stress velocity formulation.
+Includes free surface and absorbing boundaries with the Perfect Matching Layer method.
+The example provided models a spherical void buried in a homogeneous half space with free surface on top.

 - triffy.f90: main code and subroutines
 - triffy.dec: declarations of variables
 - parameters.f: size of grid (do not alter the -2+npm+6 as this is needed for PML boundaries)